SAP Business Technology Platform

 At any time, you can create a new deployment package from a committed version of the project.
 If you are working with Mendix Studio Pro, you will first have to commit the project.

-3. Select the branch on the Team server which you want to use.
+2. Click Create a Package and select the Branch on the Team Server which you want to use.
+Click Next.

-4. Select the revision of the branch you want to build.
+3. Select the Revision of the branch you want to build and click Next.

-5. Add a version number and Tag description as required.
-The revision number will be added to the version number automatically.
+4. Add a New version number and Tag description as required.
+The revision number is added to the version number automatically.

-1. Click Upload in the Deployment Package Repository.
+1. Click Upload a Package in the Deployment Packages tab.

 2. Select the package accessible to your local machine.